revel111/GithubDownloader/README.md

 For instance, I wanted to create an app for reading memory, and I wasn't bothered manually updating a file with the addresses when the new update is out.

+## GUI application
+There is an alternative GUI version of the aforementioned console application which works perfectly, except the part with buttons "update" and "delete".
+Due to lack of a good library, I was unable to render these buttons directly in the cells of the table.
+Therefore I wouldn't recommend to use it.

 ## This is how the main menu looks like:
 ![image](https://github.com/user-attachments/assets/530fe2a8-8c47-48e7-850f-91916db1e96c)